benhamner/Kdd2013AuthorPaperIdentification/PythonBenchmark/README.md

 This version of the repo contains the **Basic Python Benchmark**.
 Future benchmarks may be included here as well and will be marked with git tags.

+This benchmark is intended to provide a simple example of reading the data and creating the submission file, not as a state of the art benchmark on this problem.

 Executing this benchmark requires Python 2.7 along with PostgreSQL 9.2, the Python package sklearn version 0.13, and psycopg2 version 2.4.6 (other versions may work, but this has not been tested).

 To run the benchmark,